The best bidet toilet seat LivingStar 7500

 How regularly do I need to clean up the bidet toilet seat?

 It depends on the frequency of the use.
 However, if you see any molds or any marks in the bidet toilet seat or toilet, we recommend cleaning up the seat with a soft cloth.
-Please do NOT use any brush made of steel, which can make scratches in the unit.
+Please do NOT use any brushes, made of steel, which can make scratches in the unit.
 We highly recommend using warm water; any chemicals such as alcohol may cause discoloration of the seat.

 How do I save my electrical bill with the bidet seat being installed?